The ultimate conspiracy theory that I actually believe

 We should hold our political views based on what's right and what we believe in general.
 We shouldn't determine what's right and what we believe through the lens of our politics.

-When I post any of this controversial stuff on social media, I can tell the political beliefs of commenters within one or two sentences.
-Apparently there are “How to Be Conservative” and How to Be Liberal” handbooks out there somewhere.
-I’ve never seen them, but people must be reading them.
+When I post any of this controversial stuff on social media, I can tell commenters' political beliefs within one or two sentences.
+Apparently, there are "How to Be Conservative" and "How to Be Liberal" handbooks out there somewhere.
+I've never seen them, but people must be reading them, because it sure feels like it.

 All we have to do is think for ourselves.
 Take the politics out of it.

-I can almost guarantee you don’t agree with me on everything, because my views are all over the place.
+I can almost guarantee you don't agree with me on everything, because my views are all over the place.
 Because I try my best to deep-dive into each issue and form my own beliefs, without bias.
-And that’s great if you don’t agree with me.
-It’s ok if we don’t agree on everything.
+And that's great if you disagree with me.
+It's ok if we don't agree on everything.

 “It is never too late to give up your prejudices”